w15/fortune_teller/README.md

       etc.

-As you can see, each `Zodiac` object has three attributes -- creature, sign, and fortune.
+As you can see, each `Zodiac` instance has three attributes -- creature, sign, and fortune.

 You can also look up single row, given a search criterion, using the `.find_by` method: